 Location and Contact Information

 I admit that I've never tried the other sandwiches and dishes available at L'As, but friends have reported that the lamb shawarma, curry chicken, and other sandwiches are also delicious.
-In general, what I appreciate about L'As is that, unlike certain competitors, falafel balls, eggplant and other ingredients are made to order here, and inevitably taste fresh.
+In general, what I appreciate about L'As is that, unlike certain competitors, falafel balls, eggplant and other ingredients are made to order here, and have invariably tasted quite fresh.

-I admit that while I tend to concur with L'As' proud claim to making the best falafel in Paris, I'm not a big fan of eating in there.
+I admit that while I tend to concur with L'As' proud claim to making the best falafel in Paris, I'm not a big fan of eating in at this restaurant.
 The dining room is cramped, hot, and you pay a lot more for very little ambiance in return.
-I have also found myself a bit miffed in the past by the sense that the patrons are trying to rush those who occupy tables to eat quickly and leave so they can get as many customers in as possible.
-It's not a particularly relaxing experience.
+I have also found myself a bit frustrated in the past by the sense that the patrons are trying to rush patrons sitting in to eat quickly and leave so they can free up the tables for more customers.
+It's admittedly not a particularly relaxing experience.
 If you'd like to eat in and enjoy a more formal meal of falafel and other specialties, I recommend Chez Marianne or Chez Hannah, both offering excellent fare and right around the corner.
-The ambiance at these two restaurants is much more relaxed.
+The ambiance at these two restaurants is generally far more relaxed.

 My Bottom Line?